-This renegotiation, begun after US President Donald Trump campaigned in 2016 saying that NAFTA has been unfair for American workers, particularly in manufacturing.
+The NAFTA renegotiation, begun after US President Donald Trump campaigned in 2016 saying that NAFTA has been unfair for American workers, particularly in manufacturing.

 This gives us a once in a generation opportunity to fix fundamental flaws with NAFTA.
 Unions have warned since the deal between Canada, the United States and Mexico came into effect in 1994 that it would hurt working people in all three countries.
 In the decades since, we have been proven right.

-The renegotiation of NAFTA is a central part of Unifor’s broader People’s Trade campaign to be launched at Canadian Council in Winnipeg.
+The renegotiation of NAFTA is a central part of Unifor’s broader People’s Trade campaign launched at Canadian Council in Winnipeg.
 But with the issue already moving quickly in Ottawa and Washington, Unifor is already playing an active role, including:

 - Issuing a joint statement with the United Auto Workers on NAFTA and the auto industry in Canada, the U.S. and Mexico